 - Hang a solid white sheet across your bathroom so that it makes the area you will be in smaller.

 - Be sure to let any natural light in that you can.

-If you find that you are still not satisfied with your video and photography lighting after trying the bathroom method, I still have a low cost solution.
-For me my bathroom is long and narrow with very little natural lighting, so unfortunately this method was not my favorite.
+If you find that you are still not satisfied with your video and photography lighting after trying the bathroom method, I still have a low-cost solution.
+My bathroom is long and narrow with very little natural lighting, so unfortunately this method was not my favorite.

-Call me crazy but this LED Desk Lamp has been perfect for my video lighting needs.
+Call me crazy but an LED desk lamp has been perfect for my video lighting needs.
 It also helps me take amazing selfies or photos as well.
 I also use it at night when I am writing with the laptop so I do not disturb my husband if he is sleeping.
 This lamp has many features that make it an ideal alternative to video and photography lighting:

 - Touch on/off

-This LED Desk Lamp is so lightweight that it makes it easily portable.
+This desk lamp is so lightweight that it makes it easily portable.
 Being so portable means that I can move and position it for the best quality images.
-By far the best low cost video lighting I have found.
-The LED lamp lights up selfies better than the flash feature on my iPhone too.
+It is by far the best low-cost video lighting I have found.
+The lamp lights up selfies better than the flash feature on my iPhone, too.
 The portability and USB charging mean that it will last for hours as I do takes for videos without worrying that I will need to recharge.

 - Alternative to using a flashlight

 - Children's rooms, and night trips to the potty.